Next Stop Paris

 Decision Front loading#

-The challenge for many creators is getting alignment on creative decisions from stakeholders.
+The challenge for many artists is getting creative decisions from stakeholders.
 Often times this means passing a shot through a various stages only to have to start from scratch.
-Generative tools open the possibility of
+Generative tools open the possibility of giving decision makers a huge parameterization of possible outcomes to comment on before committing resources towards implementation.
+For Next Stop Paris we used Miro as a creative cork board for the director to ideate and comment working directly with the generative and art team to solve creative problems freeing up the VFX team to cook on implementation and technical details.

 Creative Lookahead | Comp Lookahead#